Composing coloured pencil drawings before you start is vital to a successful piece of artwork.

 On this page we will walk through the steps taken for one of Peter's coloured pencil drawings, including the aspects of composition and how he completed the project.

 Our scene shows a view of the Grand Union Canal as it passes through Milton Keynes where Peter lives.

-Because we were going to use watercolour pencils the paper used for this image was Fabriano 5 watercolour paper which has a good white surface.
-It takes wet processes well and also has a reasonable tooth for the later dry point pencil work.
+Because we were going to use watercolour pencils, the paper used for this image was Fabriano 5 watercolour paper, which has a good white surface.
+It takes wet processes well and also has a reasonable tooth for the dry point pencil work we will undertake later.

 Peter chose a handful of watercolour pencil colours, many of which matched the Polychromos pencils he will use later.
 The selection was...